List of Curb Your Enthusiasm guest stars

 Many episodes of the American HBO comedy television series Curb Your Enthusiasm feature guest stars.
 While a lot of these guest appearances are in fictional roles, many celebrities appear as themselves (or fictionalized versions thereof), including actors, comedians and sportspeople.Curb Your Enthusiasm stars Larry David (co-creator of Seinfeld) as himself, with Cheryl Hines as his wife Cheryl, and Jeff Garlin as his best friend and manager Jeff.
-A number of the guest stars have recurring roles on the show, with some appearing especially frequently, such as Richard Lewis (himself), and Susie Essman (Susie Greene).This list contains all guest appearances on Curb that received a "Guest Star" or "Special Guest Star" billing in the closing credits of at least one episode.
-Sometimes an actor might not be credited as a guest star on his or her first appearance, but will be in subsequent episodes.
+A number of the guest stars have recurring roles on the show, with some appearing especially frequently, such as Richard Lewis (himself), and Susie Essman (Susie Greene).
+This list contains all guest appearances on Curb that received a "Guest Star" or "Special Guest Star" billing in the closing credits of at least one episode.

+Sometimes an actor might not be credited as a guest star in their first appearance, but will be in subsequent episodes.
 For example, Susie Essman appears as Susie in several episodes of the first season, but was not credited as a guest star until the second season.
 The list also contains cameo appearances by celebrities who played themselves, such as Dr. Phil McGraw in the episode "Vehicular Fellatio".